 Better Customer Communication:

 With monthly boxes going out to customers, you have more opportunities to receive feedback and collect data.
-This data allows you to create better business strategies to quickly identify any part of the business your customer is unhappy with and improve it.
+Input from your existing customers will provide you with important information about your business from the buyer’s perspective.
+This data shows what aspects of your business are working and allows you to create better business strategies to quickly identify any part of the business your customer is unhappy with and improve it.

 Subscription Box Model Cons

 Retention will be a new aspect of your marketing strategy.
 For example, subscription boxes typically have a product category or theme, creating limitations for varying types of products to include each month.
 Customers may become bored with their deliveries leading them to unsubscribe.

 You may deal with more customer interactions than with a standard ecommerce business model.
 You’ll also need to spend money on market research and email marketing to help retain your customers.
 When creating your business strategy, properly plan for these resources.